Port Isaac

-Since 2004, the village has served as the backdrop to the ITV television series Doc Martin.
+From 2004 to 2022, the village served as the backdrop to the ITV television series Doc Martin.
 It also is home to the sea-shanty singing group Fisherman's Friends.

 History

-The origins of Port Isaac are likely Celtic and the development of the town can be roughly divided into three phases.
-Through the middle ages and up to the coming of the railways, Port Isaac was a thriving port serving the area inland.
+The origins of Port Isaac are likely Celtic and the development of the village can be roughly divided into three phases.
+Through the Middle Ages and up to the coming of the railways, Port Isaac was a thriving port serving the area inland.
 During the Tudor period the harbour was dredged, a good illustration of its importance.
-Once goods from locations further inland were better served by the North Cornwall Railway, the economy of the port relied on pilchard fishing, an activity that had likely been happening for centuries.
-However the pilchard shoals began to decline, and following World War I tourism became the mainstay of the economy.
+Once goods from locations further inland were better served by the North Cornwall Railway, the economy of the port relied on pilchard fishing, probably a centuries-old industry.
+However, the pilchard shoals began to decline, and after World War I tourism became the mainstay of the economy.

 Port

 Port Isaac's pier was constructed during the reign of Henry VIII.
 A 1937 history said, "...Tudor pier and breakwater have now yielded to a strong new sea-wall balanced by an arm on the opposite side of the cove, and we do not doubt that the fishermen sleep more soundly in their beds on stormy nights."
 The village centre dates from the 18th and 19th centuries, from a time when its prosperity was tied to local coastal freight and fishing.
 Apart from the corn that gave the town its name, the port handled cargoes of coal, wood, stone, ores, limestone, salt, pottery and heavy goods which were conveyed along its narrow streets.
 Small coastal sailing vessels were built below Roscarrock Hill.

 The pilchard fishery began here before the 16th century and in 1850 there were 49 registered fishing boats and four fish cellars.
 Fishermen still work from the Platt, landing their catches of fish, crab and lobsters.
 The historic core of the village was designated a Conservation Area in 1971 and North Cornwall District Council reviewed this in 2008 with the endorsement of a detailed Port Isaac Conservation Area Appraisal document and a related Conservation Area Management Plan.
 The village has around 90 listed buildings (all Grade II).